 Download the planner

-- Study days - keep on track by recording the days you plan to study, either with a tuition provider or self-study.
+- Record the days you plan to study, either with a tuition provider or self-study within your planner

-- Create a revision timetable – add your revision plan to the planner, ensuring to pick the days and times when you work best.
+- Add your revision plan to the planner, ensuring to pick the days and times when you work best.
 Remember to add in scheduled breaks.

-- Exams – the exam dates are highlighted and colour coded to help keep you organised.
-Head over to icaew.com/examresources for past exams, mark plans, tutor and examiner-written articles and support and guidance.
+- The exam dates are highlighted and colour coded to help keep you organised.
+Head over to icaew.com/examresources for past exams, mark plans, support and guidance.

-- Online training file – it is essential to keep your training file up to date.
+- It is essential to keep your training file up to date.
 Add updates to the planner to log your ACA training progress.

-- Six monthly reviews – it is your responsibility to organise your six-monthly reviews with your QPRT, counsellor or principal.
+- It is your responsibility to organise your six-monthly reviews with your QPRT, counsellor or principal.
 Use the planner to record your review dates.

-- Relax and keep active –make sure you schedule in breaks while you are studying.
+- Schedule in breaks while you are studying.
 A 10-minute meditation session can help keep you focused, or why not register for events with your local student society.

 Plan a great year ahead - CABA